kanidm/kanidm/book/src/developers/designs/architecture.md

 ## Kanidmd (main server)

-Kanidmd is intended to have minimal (thin) client tools, where the server itself contains most logic for operations, transformations, and routing of requests to their relevant datatypes.
+Kanidmd is intended to have minimal (thin) client tools, where the server itself contains most logic for operations, transformations and routing of requests to their relevant datatypes.
 As a result, the `kanidmd` section is the largest component of the project as it implements nearly everything required for IDM functionality to exist.